hmrc/api-example-scala-client/README.md

 The implementation of the Hello User flow requests an OAuth 2.0 token and subsequently uses that token to access the dummy secured endpoint.

-The parameters clientId, clientSecret and serverToken will need to be updated in [`conf/application.conf`](conf/application.conf)
+The parameters `clientId`, `clientSecret` and `serverToken` will need to be updated in [`conf/application.conf`](conf/application.conf)

-You will need to add the redirect URI 'http://localhost:9000' to your application.
+You will need to add the `Redirect URI` 'http://localhost:9000' to your application ('https://developer.service.hmrc.gov.uk/developer/applications/').

 API documentation is available at https://developer.service.hmrc.gov.uk/api-documentation